cycle/docs/relation/many-to-many.md

     ->fetchAll();
 ```

-> Cross database Many To Many is not supported yet.
+> Cross-database Many To Many relations are not supported yet.